Don’t be afraid of driving in Italy

 8. PARKING RULES

 Do you know that you can stop and/or park in built-up areas only on the right-hand side of the road in a street with two-way traffic?
-Instead, if you are in a one-way street, you can park or stop on both sides of the street providing at least 3m of free clear space in the middle of the road.
+Instead, if you are on a one-way street, you can park or stop on both sides of the street providing at least 3m of free clear space in the middle of the road.

-Generally, in the main towns parking downtown is not free.
+Generally, in the main parking downtown towns is not free.
 You recognize the “pay and display parking” by the blue road signs.
-Anyway have a look at the panels, because sometimes it can be free on certain days or hours.
+Anyway, have a look at the panels, because sometimes it can be free on certain days or hours.
 Most of the parking areas provide machines where you can buy a ticket.
-Otherwise you can buy a scratch ticket (like a scratch and win) to a tobacconist or newsstand.
+Otherwise, you can buy a scratch ticket (like a scratch and win) to a tobacconist or newsstand.
 Of course, if you do not pay you risk to get a fine.